saharYaccov/portfolio/Freedom-Force-The-Reckoning/READMEEM.md

 pandas
 ```

-Then run the following command to install all the libraries at once:
+Navigate to the project path (Freedom-Force-The-Reckoning-game on your computer), then run the following command to install all the libraries at once:

 ```bash
 pip install -r requirements.txt